-Ms Sheena Jack was appointed Non-Executive Director of Uscom Ltd on 25th November 2011 and is also the Chairman of the Audit and Risk Committee.
+Ms Sheena Jack is a Non-Executive Director of Uscom Ltd and is also the Chairman of the Audit and Risk Committee.

-Sheena is currently the Chief Financial Officer of HCF and has 26 years experience as a finance professional and corporate executive.
+Sheena is currently the Chief Financial Officer of HCF and has 27 years experience as a finance professional and corporate executive.
 She has had experience across a range of corporate organisations including ASX listed companies, government and not for profit in both mature and start-up businesses.
 Sheena has significant experience in mergers and acquisitions, business integration, strategy development and implementation, capital markets and organisational transformation.
 She is a Director of Moneytime Health Pty Ltd and Treytell Pty Ltd. Sheena is a Chartered Accountant and a graduate member of the Australian Institute of Company Directors.